opl-/beatsaber-http-status/protocol.md

 		"levelAuthorName": String, // Beatmap author name
 		"songCover": null | String, // Base64 encoded PNG image of the song cover "songHash": String, // Unique beatmap identifier.
 Same for all difficulties.
 Is extracted from the levelId and will return null for OST and WIP songs.
 		"levelId": String, // Raw levelId for a song.
 Same for all difficulties.
 		"songBPM": Number, // Song Beats Per Minute "noteJumpSpeed": Number, // Song note jump movement speed, determines how fast the notes move towards the player.
 		"noteJumpStartBeatOffset": Number, // Offset in beats for the Half Jump Duration, tweaks how far away notes spawn from the player.
-		"songTimeOffset": Integer, // Time in millis of where in the song the beatmap starts.
+		"songTimeOffset": Integer, // Time in milliseconds of where in the song the beatmap starts.
 Adjusted for song speed multiplier.
-		"start": null | Integer, // UNIX timestamp in millis of when the map was started.
+		"start": null | Integer, // UNIX timestamp in milliseconds of when the map was started.
 Changes if the game is resumed.
 Might be altered by practice settings.
-		"paused": null | Integer, // If game is paused, UNIX timestamp in millis of when the map was paused. null otherwise.
+		"paused": null | Integer, // If game is paused, UNIX timestamp in milliseconds of when the map was paused. null otherwise.
-		"length": Integer, // Length of map in millis.
+		"length": Integer, // Length of map in milliseconds.
 Adjusted for song speed multiplier.
 		"difficulty": String, // Translated beatmap difficulty name.
 If SongCore is installed, this may contain a custom difficulty label defined by the beatmap.
 		"difficultyEnum": "Easy" | "Normal" | "Hard" | "Expert" | "ExpertPlus", // Beatmap difficulty
 		"notesCount": Integer, // Map cube count
 		"bombsCount": Integer, // Map bomb count.
 Set even with No Bombs modifier enabled.
 		"obstaclesCount": Integer, // Map obstacle count.
 Set even with No Obstacles modifier enabled.
-		"maxScore": Integer, // Max score obtainable on the map with modifier multiplier "maxRank": "SSS" | "SS" | "S" | "A" | "B" | "C" | "D" | "E", // Max rank obtainable using current modifiers "environmentName": String, // Name of the environment this beatmap requested // TODO: list available names "color": { // Contains colors used by this environment.
+		"maxScore": Integer, // Max score obtainable on the map with the current modifier multiplier "maxRank": "SSS" | "SS" | "S" | "A" | "B" | "C" | "D" | "E", // Max rank obtainable using current modifiers "environmentName": String, // Name of the environment this beatmap requested.
+See https://bsmg.wiki/mapping/basic-lighting.html#environment-previews for a current list of environments.
+		"color": { // Contains colors used by this environment.
 If overrides were set by the player, they replace the values provided by the environment.
 SongCore may override the colors based on beatmap settings, including player overrides.
 Each color is stored as an array of three integers in the range [0..255] representing the red, green, and blue values in order.
 			"saberA": [Integer, Integer, Integer], // Color of the left saber and its notes "saberB": [Integer, Integer, Integer], // Color of the right saber and its notes